 How much do you know about your favorite fleece jacket other than it’s great at keeping you warm and flexible while tailgating at a football game in the dead of winter?
 From jackets and coats to sweaters and throws, fleece is always there keeping you warm during the coldest moments.
-Don’t take that for granted.
+It’s important to know its origin and to understand when a fleece will work for you, as well as when it won’t.
 Read on to learn a little more about how your most trusted fabric became the go-to staple of winter.

 Embrace the warmth of fleece this winter and stock up on your favorite fleece must-haves today.